deepflowio/deepflow/server/agent_config/README.md

 stack of a Java process, it will trigger the regeneration of the symbol file of the process.
 Because Java utilizes the Just-In-Time (JIT) compilation mechanism, to obtain more symbols for Java processes, the regeneration will be deferred for a period of time.

+At the startup of a Java program, the JVM and JIT compiler are in a "warm-up" phase.
+During this period, symbol changes are typically frequent due to the dynamic compilation and optimization processes.
+Therefore, deepflow-agent delay symbol collection for one minute after the Java program starts, allowing the JVM and JIT to "warm up" and for symbol churn to be minimized before proceeding with the collection.

 ##### Maximum Symbol File Size {#inputs.proc.symbol_table.java.max_symbol_file_size}